India’s Wild Elephants Are Disappearing At An Alarming Rate

 Make a gift today to support our live-saving work to help ‘begging’ elephants.
 Give to elephant rescue and care.

-The numbers are in, and they should shake us all.
-India’s elephants—icons of strength, wisdom, and good fortune—are disappearing faster than we feared.
+The numbers are in, and they should shake us all and leave us utterly horrified!
+India’s wild elephants – our nation’s heritage animal, cultural deity worshipped as the elephant God, seen as icons of strength, wisdom, and good fortune—are vanishing faster than we feared—all thanks to human intolerance.

 As a global community, we can no longer afford to treat the loss of elephants as an abstract tragedy.
-This news is a call to act—and act together.
+It is a call to act and act together we must.
+The time to act is now!

 250814_JHARKHAND_ATHARVA PACHARNE_WILD ELEPHANT_HEALTH ASSESMENT_Image 3